2:35 PM 06 Oct 2008 [ View original ]

 plans of the State of Alaska, including the Supplemental Annuity Plan (SBS).
 The ARMB is

-composed of nine trustees and utilizes independent consultants and other resources in making
+posed of nine trustees and utilizes independent consultants and other resources in making

 investment decisions.